akka/akka/akka-docs/src/main/paradox/distributed-data.md

 ## Dependency

-To enable distributed data, add the module to your project:
+To use Akka Distributed Data, add the module to your project:

 @@dependency[sbt,Maven,Gradle] {
   group="com.typesafe.akka"
   artifact="akka-distributed-data_$scala.binary_version$"
   version="$akka.version$"
 }

 ## Using the Replicator